 Well, yes!
 But if you carefully choose a laser type with the appropriate features and options, you can use a single rangefinder for both sports.

-Finding your perfect rangefinder would require your time, energy, and money.
+Finding your best rangefinder for bow hunting would require your time, energy, and money.
 However, with the review and product guide, you have all the necessary information in choosing your rangefinder.
 So, happy hunting!